-Progress with implementation of the dual land/water disposal system was satisfactory.
-Electricity supply for effluent irrigation was installed, a pump shed was constructed, and reticulation pipework purchased.
-Discharge to land is scheduled to commence in 2017-2018.
+Progress with implementation of the dual land/water disposal system was good.
+A pump, suction line and ramp had been installed during the year under review.
+Discharge to land is scheduled to commence in 2018-2019.

-A combined Management Plan, for operation of the dual disposal system, protection of soil, and control of odour, was in preparation at the end of the review period.
+The Combined Management Plan, for operation of the dual disposal system, protection of soil, and control of odour was submitted during the review period.

-During the year, the Trust demonstrated a good level of environmental and administrative performance with the resource consents.
+During the year, the Trust demonstrated a high level of environmental and administrative performance regarding resource consents.

-For reference, in the 2016-2017 year, consent holders were found to achieve a high level of environmental performance and compliance for 74% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 21% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2017-2018 year, consent holders were found to achieve a high level of environmental performance and compliance for 76% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 20% of the consents, a good level of environmental performance and compliance was achieved.

-This report includes recommendations for the 2017-2018 year.
+This report includes recommendations for the 2018-2019 year